jotaelesalinas/laravel-adminless-ldap-auth/docs/explanation.md

 Don't hesitate to propose improvements if you think something is unclear or not properly explained.

-**New achievement!** This article was a yawner, but you finished it and you have unblocked two new users in the public testing LDAP server: `euler` and `euclid`.
+**Bonus!** This document was a yawner, but you finished it!
+Congratulations!
+Now you can also login to the public testing LDAP server using these new users: `euler` and `euclid`.
 The password is `password` for both of them.
-Congratulations!

 Was this package useful?
 Give it a star!